read more about Friederike von Oppeln-Bronikowski and get to know her ensembles!

 Her concert activity led her to many tours at home and abroad, including Israel, China, France, Poland and India and to well-known houses like Elbphilharmonie Hamburg and Shanghai Oriental Art Center.
 As a clarinet teacher she worked at State Music School Hamburg, Hamburg conservatory and District Music School of North Saxony.

 Since her early youth Friederike von Oppeln-Bronikowski played in her own klezmer- and balkan music bands, formerly with „20vor8“ in Hamburg, currently with „Herje Mine“ and „Rozhinkes“ in Leipzig.
 She guested on some tours with Hamburg klezmer band „Mischpoke“.
-Her passion for transcultural and oriental music and improvisation is matching well with her third band, „Klänge der Hoffnung“.
+Her passion for transcultural and arabic music and improvisation is matching well with her third band, „Klänge der Hoffnung“.
 Another focus of her work is playing contemporary music.
 Friederike von Oppeln often play at festivals like „ELBJAZZ“; „Folklorum“ and „Vielfalt ohne Grenzen“.
 During 2020, together with „Klänge der Hoffnung“ she was part of corona online concert series #leipzigklingtweiter of Gewandhausorchester Leipzig.
 She is woodwind section leader of new founded International Orchestra.
+Friederike von Oppeln and her band Herje Mine received the ensemble funding "Neustart Kultur" from "Deutscher Musikrat" in 2022 and 2023, as well as two individual artistic grants from "Deutscher Musikrat" via the "Neustart Kultur" pot for their musical work.
 Currently she is living and working in Leipzig.